-QTYUSED= A numeric variable that contains the total quantities of the item Root used, directly or indirectly, in the item identified by the Component variable.
+QTYUSED= A numeric variable that contains the total quantities of the item Root used, directly or

 Macro Variable BOMRSUW

 Upon completion, this macro defines a macro variable, BOMRSUW, which contains a character string that indicates the status of the macro execution.
 See "Macro Variables" on page 79 for the possible values of this macro variable.